Spectre Circuit Simulator

 Spectre is a SPICE-class circuit simulator owned and distributed by the software company Cadence Design Systems.
 It provides the basic SPICE analyses and component models.
 It also supports the Verilog-A modeling language.
 Spectre comes in enhanced versions that also support RF simulation (SpectreRF) and mixed-signal simulation (AMS Designer).
+A massively parallel version, Spectre X, was also released to provide performance gains while maintaining the same accuracy as previous Spectre versions.